kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

     <img src=../img/eda3.png>
 </p>

-In this analysis, the impact of the public health emergency that was declared is perceived as an intervention.
+In this analysis, the impact of the declared public health emergency is perceived as an intervention.
 With the intention to slow the spread of the virus, the government mandated several measures such as social distancing, travel bans, closure of non-essential services.
 This drastically reduced economic activity, which can be seen as a form.
 Not only are the measures a sudden change, they are implemented for a prolonged period, which makes the quarantine initiative an interesting candidate for a causal analysis.

 Based on the data, we do see a sharp reduction in terms of the weekly PM2.5 data.
 However, we can't conclude that the reduction is statistically significant.
 This brings us to the next step of time series analysis using structured time series analysis.